quoteboxqa/api/source/includes/_quotes.md

 This endpoint update the analytic meta data when a client views an attachment associated with a quote.

+This endpoint resembles a scenario when a recipient(client) will click on an attachment to view/download attached to lineitem/noteitem within the quote.

 ```shell
 # HTTP REQUEST BODY